 The material is up to date as of the release date in 2018.
 Of course research is ongoing and new publications are being released regularly.
 The key points in the videos reinforce ideas that have been discussed for the last ten years, so they won't be outdated or replaced.
 The accompanying websites will be continually updated.

 Our .com site was created for tapping practitioners like you.
-It is designed a gateway for purchasing the DVD set and streaming options.
 We have also added a membership section complete with information on how to best utilize the videos, a private forum and access to a continually updated tapping research white paper.